RoshinR2005/RoshinR2005/README.md

 - 📫 **How to reach me:** Enter your email here
 - 😄 **Pronouns:** Imran Sir
 - ⚡ **Fun fact:** I Love Tech and Tech Love Me-->
 I'm a full-stack developer passionate about building scalable and efficient solutions.
-Proficient in Python, C,C++, Rust, and JavaScript, I work across both frontend and backend development.
+Proficient in Python, C, C++, Rust, and JavaScript, I work across both frontend and backend development.
 I'm also exploring Web3, blockchain, and AI/ML to understand their real-world applications.

 🚀 What I’m Working On: